Skip to Content

 • Milk snakes have calm, docile temperaments and are easy to handle, making them good pets for beginners and experienced reptile owners alike.

-• Proper husbandry and enclosure setup are important for milk snakes to thrive, including appropriate substrate, hides, temperature gradient, water, and regular cleaning.
+• Proper husbandry and enclosure setup are important for milk snakes to thrive, including appropriate substrate, hides, temperature and lighting needs, water, and regular cleaning.

 • Milk snakes have relatively simple care needs like gentle handling techniques and weekly feedings of thawed, pre-killed rodents.